 - Make the change incremental.
 It’s impossible to begin working in a new way at an appointed date.
 The process will take some time while trust and mutual understanding build within the teams.

 - Make sure everything that can be automated is automated.
 Writing unit tests can be a boring task, yet done right once it saves hundreds of hours of tedious manual labor.
-Applying this approach to all aspects of the software delivery pipeline helps automate the mundane tasks, so instead of firefighting daily issues, your DevOps engineers are able to think strategically and improve the infrastructure, the software delivery process and your customers’ experience.
+Applying this approach to all aspects of the software delivery pipeline helps automate the mundane tasks, so instead of firefighting daily issues, your DevOps engineers are able to think strategically and improve the infrastructure, the software delivery process, and your customers’ experience.

-Such transition will not happen on itself, of course.
+Such transition will not happen itself, of course.
 The company management will have to hold several explanatory meetings and clearly outline what changes are expected, what timeframes are set and why this all matters.
-Hiring external specialists on DevOps transition is needed to work on Centers of Excellence and further foster the DevOps culture adoption across the business.
+Hiring external specialists on DevOps transition is recommended to work on Centers of Excellence and further foster the DevOps culture adoption across the business.
 These actions do take much time, effort and resources, but they pay back tenfold in the long run.

-Software will eat this world.
+The software will eat this world.
 Would you prefer to be the hunter or the prey?

 Feel free to browse through the latest insights and hints on the DevOps, Big Data, Machine Learning and Blockchain from IT Svit!